framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 &copy;2019-2020 All rights reserved.

 ## Changelog

+###v3.0.9:
+- **ADDED**: Some v4.21 games had different instructions after the engine version write which resulted in the wrong engine version being chosen.

 ###v3.0.8:
 - **FIXED**: Fixed a bug where in some games the HUD toggle was found but went unnoticed so it was reported as not working